 So, if you have just won the lottery or have a studio funding this project, this is the best of the best in terms of Netflix Approved Film Cameras.

-Netflix Approved Film Cameras – If you are looking for something more affordable in terms of filmmaking cameras that are approved for streaming services, then the EOS C300 Mark II is for you.
+Netflix Approved Film Cameras – If you are looking for something more affordable in terms of filmmaking cameras that are approved for streaming services, then one of the cheapest Netflix approved camera is the EOS C300 Mark II.

 The EOS C300 Mark II Digital Cinema Camera is a 2nd generation Cinema EOS 4K camera system, with major improvements to its features like 4K/2K/Full HD internal and external recording (including 4K RAW output) and a new 10-bit Canon Log 2 Gamma.